 The Best Active Listening Strategy for Immediate Results

-Even with coaching, practice, and note-taking, contact center agents are thrown so many curveballs that it’s challenging to keep active listening skills on track.
+Even with coaching, practice, and note-taking, contact center agents are thrown so many curveballs and are tasked with overcoming objections that it’s challenging to keep active listening skills on track.
 But that’s where Balto shines with its Real-Time Guidance.

 Employing Real-Time Guidance is like having a full-time coach on every call.
 It takes a soft skill like active listening and turns it into a technical skill with checklists and reminders.